Siftah/get_iplayer/swfurl.md

 ### get_iplayer

 Override the default SWF player URL for each programme type by setting a preference in your user options file.
-This must be done at a command prompt with the get_iplayer CLI ( *Start -> get_iplayer -> get_iplayer* in Windows ).
+This must be done at a command prompt with the get_iplayer CLI.
 For example, to override the SWF player URL used for TV programmes:

+1. Get thee to a command prompt
+    * Linux/Unix: Open a window with your favourite terminal emulator
+    * OSX: Open Terminal from /Applications/Utilities in Finder
+    * Windows XP/Vista/7: Open *All Programs -> get_iplayer -> Get_iPlayer* from Start Menu
+    * Windows 8 Metro stylee: Click *Get_iPlayer* tile

+2. Copy the command below and paste it at the command prompt, then press Return to execute:

 ``` bash
 get_iplayer --prefs-add --rtmp-tv-opts="--swfVfy=http://www.bbc.co.uk/emp/releases/iplayer/revisions/617463_618125_4/617463_618125_4_emp.swf"